RBC Avion vs. TD Aeroplan Visa Infinite

 Cons:

-• Only high value reward is redeeming for Air Canada flights
+• Only high-value reward is redeeming for Air Canada flights

-• Income requirements of $60,000 personal or $100,000 household
+• Requires $60,000 personal or $100,000 household income

 Rewards: